Our Vision

 Developmental disabilities include intellectual impairment, autism, cerebral palsy, seizure disorders, and other neurological conditions.

-Residential Services provide around the clock person-centric continuous care for individuals who live in small groups of three to five people in Medford and Central Point.
+Residential Services provide around-the-clock person-centric continuous care for individuals who live in small groups of three to five people in Medford and Central Point.

 Supported Living assists individuals who live in the setting of their choosing with safety, personal independence, and a strong sense of community.